Le temps de l’expérience, enchanter le quotidien par le design

 Therefore, irregularity prevents us from falling into the trap of industrial production aiming at perfection and infinite reproduction, and enhances the idea of surprise, accident, openness to possibilities, both in the design and manufacturing processes and in the results.

 And this research program aims to enchant everyday life through design.

-This brings me to a final reflection on this research program.
+One last thought This brings me to a final reflection on this research program.

 The opening made by my inquiry on the Japanese tea ceremony through design proposes something different to design.
 It questions the subject and the place of design research afresh, as it raises the question of everyday rituals.